- Medicare Part D coverage varies based on medication tiers in your plan’s formulary list.

 - the kinds of medications you need

-- which plan you have
+- the plan you have

 - if you get Extra Help from Medicare